Squish for Qt Tutorials

 This tutorial will show you how to create, run, and modify Behavior Driven Development (BDD) tests for an example application.
 You will learn about Squish's most frequently used features.
 By the end of the tutorial you will be able to write your own tests for your own applications.

-For this chapter we will use a simple Address Book application as our Application Under Test (AUT).
+For this chapter we will use a simple Address Book application as our AUT.
 This is a very basic application that allows users to load an existing address book or create a new one, add, edit, and remove entries.
 The screenshot shows the application in action with a user adding a new name and address.

 Introduction to Behavior Driven Development